-Additionally, reservations can currently be canceled for a full refund – of points and fees – so long you do cancel at least seven days before your scheduled arrival.
+Additionally, reservations can currently be canceled for a full refund – of points and fees – so long you do cancel at least 45 days before your scheduled arrival.
 That helps, as there is still plenty of uncertainty with international travel.
-Bookings well into 2022 are already available.

-It won’t make sense for everyone, but there’s no denying the massive value of this new property.
+It won't make sense for everyone, but there's no denying the massive value of this property.

-The Marriott Le Méridien Maldives is now bookable for new reservations starting on Sept.
-1, 2021 (the property officially opens in August 2021).
-And you won’t find a better bargain to book a stay in the Maldives using points.
+The Marriott Le Méridien Maldives is bookable for reservations through mid-February 2023.
+And you won't find a better bargain to book a stay in the Maldives using points.